bizpropb/CapturePWA/README.md

 ---

 ## Development Build
->Again, do not use DevMode, since it will disable PWA features, unless absolutely necessary!
-Use Production Build instead!
+>Again, do not use DevMode unless the build fails, since it will disable PWA features!

 ```bash
 npm run dev # Start development server (for coding only)